selflash/ofxSelflash/README.md

 Description:
 --------

-ofxSelflash is addon to be able to write a code like AS3 on openFrameworks0.9.7
+ofxSelflash is an addon that allows you to write code like AS3 on openFrameworks.

-+ 'fl2d' package is classes like built-in classes of ActionScript3.0.
++ A "fl2d" package is classes in imitation of ActionScript3.0.
-+ 'fl3d' package is classes that imitated classes of PaperVision3D.
++ A "fl3d" package is classes in imitation of PaperVision3D.
-+ 'tween' package is classes that imitated TweenMax API.
++ A "tween" package is classes in imitation of TweenMax.

 This addon is still in development.
-The following example is unable to build.
+Following examples are unable to build.

 + example-3D-1
 + example-3D-2